maxim-top/im.gitbook/quick-start/how-to-deploy-private-cloud.md

 ### Single server version

-1. First, get a server ready for on-premise deployment and log ssh on to it.
+1. First, get a server ready for Private Deployment and log ssh on to it.
 Then, execute the download installation script command and elevate the executable permissions.
 The command is as follows:

 ```
 wget https://package.maximtop.com/linux/amd64/maxim.ctl && sudo chmod u+x maxim.ctl